codeequity/codeEquity/docs/ceManual.md

 There are other models for organizing teams to create products.
 GitHub provides a space for the primary alternative today in the software development world.
-Most new ventures in the GitHub space do not offer money to compensate skilled contributors.
+Most new ventures in the GitHub space do not offer money or equity to compensate skilled contributors.
 Nor do they offer office space, insurance, retirement plans, or lots of free coffee.
 Instead, they offer social recognition and a sense of purpose.
 These incentives can be powerful, but only up to a point.